Thinkers50 Leaders50 Logo

 Take the Chimney Lift – a glass elevator that takes you 109 meters up inside one of the original chimneys for breathtaking 360° views over London.
 A must-do for architecture lovers, photographers, and anyone who enjoys a good view.

-🎶 Fun fact: Pink Floyd fans will recognise the station from the cover of their 1977 album ‘Animals’.
+🎶 Pink Floyd fans may recognise the power station from the cover of the 1977 album Animals.

 🚤 See the city from the Thames 🚤